willh89/Trillo-Project/README.md

 ### Installation

-Once Node.js is installed, you will need to install several extensions to run the project.
+Once Node.js is installed, you will need several extensions to run this project.

-Open the terminial/command line in your code editor, then install the following:
+Open the terminal/command-line in your code editor, then install the following:

 ```
 npm install node-sass ---save-dev